hovermind/oauth-code-flow/README.md

 # Using as library module
-Clone the project and import as library module.
+Clone the project and import as library module in Android Studio

 #### 1. Open project.gradle and add
 ```